Frequently Asked Questions

 Our home field location will be released in late February, but will be in Sterling, VA.
-Away game location is dependent upon the opponent but in Northern Virginia.
+Away game location is dependent upon the opponent, but will always be in Northern Virginia.

 When is the first practice?

-The first team practices will be late February/early March.
+The first team practices will be early March.
 This depends on when the county allows us to use their fields, as well as favorable weather conditions.